 Blocks of bamboo have to be in five-block radius for both pandas or closer

 To breed pandas, you will need to find at least two of them.
 Then you are going to need eight or more bamboo blocks to feed them.
 You need to feed them and keep them in a five-block radius or closer.
-If you have done all of these, pandas should enter the love mode and eventually they will mate, which will result in creating a new baby panda?
+If you have done all of these, pandas should enter the love mode, and eventually, they will mate, which will result in creating a new baby panda?
 If your Panda is only sitting and eating bamboo, you do not have a sufficient amount of bamboo blocks within the radius.
 You need to fix that if you want them to enter the love mode to create new baby panda.

 Panda’s Breeding Genetics

 Pandas are quite hard to breed due to the requirements and also thanks to their genetics.
 Each Panda has a primary gene and a hidden one.
-It is quite lucky when you breed your first Panda as a normal one because there is a way better chance to produce Panda with bad mutated gene rather than rational.
+It is quite lucky when you breed your first Panda as a normal one because there is a way better chance to produce Panda with a bad mutated gene rather than rational.

 How their breeding works?